Weak convergence of a measure-valued process for social networks

-Our major motivation is from the revolutionary changes in complex networks science over the past two decades which have created many new challenges and open problems particularly in social networks modeling/analysis.
-Guided by the well known basic events that govern a social network, we will see that the dynamic structure of such system can be viewed, under mild assumptions, as a measure-valued process.
+Our primary motivation stems from the revolutionary changes in complex networks science over the past two decades, creating many new challenges and open problems, particularly in social network modeling and analysis.
+Guided by the well-known basic events that govern a social network, we will see that the dynamic structure of such a system can be viewed, under mild assumptions, as a measure-valued process.
 The aim is to take advantage of advances in stochastic analysis that make possible the modeling and analysis of social network populations having complex structures and dynamics.
 This article will focus on these developments.
 In our formulation, the most important measure of complexity of the problem is now reduced to the time evolution of sizes $(N_\tau)_{\tau\geq 0}$ and of non-static interactions between vertices (particles) of the system.
-The main advantage of dealing with a measure-valued process rather than other tools used in networks literature is that the model of $(\mathscr{N}_\tau)_{\tau\geq 0}$ is Markovian and assess the full characteristics of the population distributed in latent space over continuous time as well as their dynamic interactions will be considered.
-Our claim that this formulation is the natural framework for formulating a social network model will be amply justified by the results which follow.
+The main advantage of dealing with a measure-valued process rather than other tools used in networks literature is that the model of $(\mathscr{N}_\tau)_{\tau\geq 0}$ is Markovian and assesses the complete characteristics of the population distributed in latent space over continuous-time as well as their dynamic interactions will be considered.
+Our claim that this formulation is the natural framework for formulating a social network model will be amply justified by the following results.